 There are simple techniques you can do with a bottle of Powertex medium and some natural fabrics.
 This is where most people start out by learning the basics and then building on this.
 Fabric wrapping or sculpting is a great place to start for mixed media crafters and figurines are made easy with Powertex plaster heads and wooden stands.

 It’s important to mention that like all wet media, it’s good to protect your clothes and work area and use tools that are easy to clean.
-Gloves are not essential for working with Powertex but can be useful if using your hands to apply it.
+Gloves are not essential for working with Powertex but can be useful.

 - Gloves are useful but not necessary

 - A plastic dish or plate can be reused

 - A non stick surface to work such as a silicone mat or pvc cloth

 - A flat paintbrush 3/4 inch works well for dry brushing techniques

 For the basic fabric wrapping or sculpting technique add these to your shopping list:

 - Powertex Universal Medium in Black or Bronze

 - Easy Varnish

 - Powercolor or Colortricx pigments of your choice